ucaptcha/backend-go/README.md

 # μCaptcha Backend

-A example backend of the μCaptcha written in Go.
+A backend implementation of the μCaptcha system written in Go.

 ## Installation